pinot-contrib/pinot-docs/integrations/tableau.md

 For any other error messages or connection issues, please contact us on our community Slack and report your issue on the `Troubleshooting` channel.

-## Pinot for Tableau Roadmap

-The Pinot Connector for Tableau is currently available using the steps listed in this guide.
-In the future, we plan to make this much easier by allowing you to connect to Pinot using a JDBC driver available directly from your Tableau Desktop installation.
-Please continue to check back here in the following months to see our progress.
-You can also help us by requesting Pinot as an embedded data source from Tableau support.